 Building a Web Application with the agent#

 In the previous parts of this series (here and here), you saw how to define tools and create an LLM-based agent capable of answering queries by calling those tools.
-This part demonstrates how to build a Dash web interface so end-users can interact with the agent in a browser.
+This part demonstrates how to build an interactive web interface so end-users can interact with this functionality in a browser.
+Different frameworks can be used, as detailed below.

 Creating a webapp#

-Go to the Settings tabs, select the Python code environment with the packages in the prerequisites in the Code env option.
+• In the Code env option of the Settings tabs, select the Python code environment with the packages defined in the prerequisites for this tutorial series

 Note